Authors: Dr. Jean-Paul Rodrigue and Dr. Brian Slack

 - Reduced risk of travel or trade disruptions in response to security threats.

-- Improved security against theft and diversion of cargo, with reductions in direct losses (cargo and sometimes the vehicle) and indirect costs (e.g. higher insurance premiums).
+- Improved security against theft and cargo diversion, with reductions in direct losses (cargo and sometimes the vehicle) and indirect costs (e.g. higher insurance premiums).

-- Improved security against illegal transport of passengers and goods such as counterfeits, narcotics and weapons, and of persons.
+- Improved security against illegal transport of passengers and freight such as counterfeits, narcotics, weapons, and migrants.

-- Improved reliance on the information systems supporting the complex transactions generated by transport activities.
+- Improved reliance on information systems supporting the complex transactions generated by transport activities.

 - Reduced risk of evasion of duties and taxes.